MicrosoftDocs/VBA-Docs/api/Visio.Master.Export.md

 If the specified file already exists, Visio replaces it without prompting the user.

-You can use various properties and methods of the **[ApplicationSettings](Visio.ApplicationSettings.md)** object that relate to raster images to configure settings for export to .bmp, .gif, .jpg, .png, and .tif file types.
+Use various properties and methods of the **[ApplicationSettings](Visio.ApplicationSettings.md)** object that relate to raster images to configure settings for export to .bmp, .gif, .jpg, .png, and .tif file types.

 ## Example